THE EVEREST MARATHON

 LISTS AND LINKS:

-a sequel of sorts: Brick and Skin - music - sports - races and competitions - caves - mazes and labyrinths - I'm Just Not Myself Today - cross-species dreams - cross-platform dreams - snakes - another snake gets weird dream surgery, in Bagheera's Band-Aids - centaurs - deer - another dream of Red Riding Hood - trust and mistrust - weird dream surgery - labels - another dream of Ariane: Puff Tide - dream math and logic - mistakes - psychic dreams (mostly clearer than this one) - precognition
+a sequel of sorts: Brick and Skin - music - sports - races and competitions - caves - mazes and labyrinths - I'm Just Not Myself Today - cross-species dreams - cross-platform dreams - snakes - another snake gets weird dream surgery, in Bagheera's Band-Aids - centaurs - deer - another dream of Red Riding Hood - trust and mistrust - weird dream surgery - labels - more dreams of Ariane & her sisters: The Lees - skating & walking on water - dream math and logic - mistakes - Andre Norton dreams - psychic dreams (mostly clearer than this one) - precognition

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books